alanbchristie/squonk-machine/README.md

     $ vagrant --version

 >   Personally, as Ansible is a Python application, I run Vagrant from
-    within a Python _ansible_ virtualenv.
-Create a virtualenv environment and install Ansible in it and run the machine form there:
+    within a Python ansible _virtualenv_.
+Create a [virtualenv] environment and install Ansible in it and run the machine from there:

     $ mkvirtualenv -p python2 ansible
     (ansible) $ pip install ansible==2.4.0